betaseries/mailchimp-bundle/README.md

 Defining lists and providers is necessary only if you use full synchronization with the command.

 ## Usage

+### Synchronize merge tags

+Merge tags (or merge vars) are values you can add to your subscribers (for example the firstsname or birthdate of your user).
+You can then use these tags in your newsletters or create segments out of them.

+To learn more about merge tags, please see this [guide on MailChimp](http://kb.mailchimp.com/merge-tags/using/getting-started-with-merge-tags).

+To synchronize you need to create your lists in MailChimp backend first.
+Then you need to add them in your `config.yml` as shown in the [above configuration](#configuration).
+The `options` you can provide are the same as the one found in [MailChimp API](https://apidocs.mailchimp.com/api/2.0/lists/merge-var-add.php).

+You can then synchronize the tags using the `app/console betacie:mailchimp:synchronize-merge-tags` command.
+Note that every tag that are present in MailChimp but are not defined in your configuration **will be deleted along with associated values**.

 ### Full synchronization with command